tidyverse/dsbox/README.md

 When filing an issue to get help or report a bug, please make a minimal **repr**oducible **ex**ample using the [reprex](https://reprex.tidyverse.org/) package.
-If you haven’t heard of or used reprex before, you’re in for a treat\!
+If you haven’t heard of or used reprex before, you’re in for a treat!
 Seriously, reprex will make all of your R-question-asking endeavors easier (which is a pretty insane ROI for the five to ten minutes it’ll take you to learn what it’s all about).
-For additional reprex pointers, check out the [Get help\!](https://www.tidyverse.org/help/) section of the tidyverse site.
+For additional reprex pointers, check out the [Get help!](https://www.tidyverse.org/help/) section of the tidyverse site.

 Before opening a new issue, be sure to [search issues and pull requests](https://github.com/rstudio-education/dsbox/issues) to make